Dynamic Obstacle Avoidance of Unmanned Surface Vehicles in Maritime Environments Using Gaussian Processes Based Motion Planning: GPMP2

 \section{GPMP2}

 This section presents the traditional GP-bsaed motion planning algorithm (GPMP2 algorithm) and summarises the previous work in \cite{meng2022anisotropic, meng2022fully, mukadam2016gaussian, dong2016motion, huang2017motion, mukadam2018continuous}.
 In general, the GPMP2 algorithm considers a motion planning problem as a standard optimisation problem.
 To be more specific, the GPMP2 algorithm views the potential sample trajectories as a GP prior, a conditional constraint that facilitates the capability of avoiding static obstacles as a static obstacle likelihood and the optimisation process as a MAP estimation to obtain an optimal solution \cite{meng2022anisotropic, mukadam2018continuous}.
+The trajectories generated by GPMP2 are 1) relatively short (as GPMP2 incrementally optimise the posterior during the motion planning process) and 2) smooth (as the trajectories are time-continuous and differentiable).